Lipe-lx/NeuralRate-MCP/apps/web/public/docs/architecture.md

 ### 6. Strategy Execution Flow

 1. The worker validates scoped access and queues a strategy job.
+2. The worker forwards the job to the private executor through the internal service binding.
-2. The executor resolves the active on-chain policy.
+3. The executor resolves the active on-chain policy.
-3. The executor anchors the referenced snapshot if needed.
+4. The executor anchors the referenced snapshot if needed.
-4. The executor builds an intent with snapshot hash, slippage, deadline, and policy version.
+5. The executor builds an intent with snapshot hash, slippage, deadline, and policy version.
-5. `NeuralRateExecutionGuard` validates the execution when the module call is made.
+6. `NeuralRateExecutionGuard` validates the execution when the module call is made.
-6. The module executes the real Safe call with `execTransactionFromModule`.
+7. The module executes the real Safe call with `execTransactionFromModule`.

 ## Persistence and Cache